Dear Lean Cuisine Fiesta Grilled Chicken “Entrée”,

 I understand, and even appreciate your cunning and calculated advertising and marketing techniques, and the lengths at which you’ll go to woo us.

 Now mind you, all of this takes place in a split second.
 To the untrained and unsuspecting eye, all of this manifests behind the curtain of your consciousness.
 It’s like magic, it happens every day, all around you.
 One of my favorite examples is this:

 You’ve seen that logo hundreds of times, right?
 I wonder how many of you ever recognized the arrow in the negative space between E and x?
 Magic.

-Now, switching from graphically educated consumer to mother of young kids, I, like every other mother on the planet, do not have a large allotment of time in which to eat lunch.
+Now, switching from a graphically educated consumer, to a mother of young kids, I, like every other mother on the planet, do not have a large allotment of time in which to eat lunch.
 The fattening and rather disgusting combinations that I may or may not get to shove down my feeding hole while tying shoes and searching for my keys on the way out the door usually falls about 50 miles south of The Food Pyramid.

 I was feeling very civilized, so I decided I would put it into an actual bowl.

 That was my first mistake.
 I should have never taken it out of its natural habitat.
 The portion was equivalent to a can of Fancy Feast.

 Next, for an entrée that advertises Grilled Chicken, there were only 2 small pieces of chicken.
 That’s it.
 Two.
 I stared down into the bowl that looked more like somebody’s leftovers.
 In a fit of frustration, I quickly grated half a block of cheddar, threw it on top, and popped it back in the microwave for a minute.
 I then topped it with a heaping spoonful of sour cream, you know, since it was mexican.
 I sat at the table to eat with the kids, and 6 spoonfuls later, I was finished.